custom-components/pyscript/docs/reference.rst

   If ``state_check_now`` is also set, the trigger will also occur at startup if the expression is ``True`` at startup, while the ``state_hold_false`` logic will continue to wait until the expression is ``False`` for that period before the next future trigger.

+``kwargs=None``
+  Additional keyword arguments can be passed to the trigger function by setting ``kwargs`` to a dict of additional keywords and values.
+These will override the standard keyword arguments such as ``value`` or ``var_name`` if you include those keywords in ``kwargs``.
+A typical use for ``kwargs`` is if you have multiple ``@state_trigger`` decorators on a single trigger function and you want to pass additional parameters (based on the trigger, such as a setting or action) to the function.
+That could save several lines of code in the function determining which trigger occurred.

 Here's a summary of the trigger behavior with these parameter settings: